blooper reels and Barbie liberation

 This summer, in the height of quarantine seclusion, I caught up to Twitter discourse from a year ago and watched Succession.
-When I finished the second season, I felt my fingers, as if without my conscious will, pull up YouTube and click on a smarmy talk show interview with the actor who plays comically awkward cousin Greg.
+When I finished the second season, I felt my fingers, as if without my conscious will, pull up YouTube and click on a talk show interview with the actor who plays comically awkward cousin Greg.
 I watched him relay a slimy and likely fictional anecdote about meeting Bill Clinton, to which the talk show host responded with a humanoid laugh and an imitation of the eye crinkle exhibited by non-Botoxed beings experiencing joy.
 I shut my computer in horror at what I had just done, but it was too late.
 First of all, the only endearing character in the entire show was ruined for me.
 More importantly, though, I had entered the world of meta-content, and the doors were hopelessly closing behind me.
 I was now in the deep vacuum of marketing material-turned-entertainment, where streaming service productions begin their metamorphosis from mere TV shows into valuable franchises.

 Television, especially in its current streaming service iteration, appears to be a remarkably self-reflexive industry.
 Type the name of any popular show into YouTube, and you’ll get dozens of interviews with producers and actors, casting tapes, behind-the-scenes shots, explainers, table reads, blooper reels, and costume fittings.
 This supposed transparency is alluring—it feels like being shown a secret peephole into reality in a world of charades.
 You may not want to know how a sausage is made, but you will certainly want to watch this seven-minute clip of Anya Taylor-Joy transforming via hair and makeup into sexy child chess prodigy Beth Harmon.

-In July 2020, Netflix had around ten billion views on its various YouTube channels, a number that has doubtlessly grown since.
+In July 2020, Netflix had around ten billion views and 54 million subscribers on its various YouTube channels, a number that has doubtlessly grown since.
 As Bloomberg writer Lucas Shaw explains, Netflix used to view YouTube as a competitor—another streaming platform that people spent time on at the expense of spending time on Netflix.
 But that was when Netflix was a tech company.
 “Netflix isn’t just a technology company anymore.
 It’s also an entertainment company that wants to build franchises that infiltrate every corner of culture,” Shaw writes.
 And that means welcoming cross-contamination with open arms.
 Netflix’s dozens of affiliate YouTube channels don’t just publish trailers and movie clips, they release all the “meta” content that ensures your experience of a show continues long after the credits roll.

 But the eagerness to sell us this content seems to be a two-faced enterprise, shattering one illusion by opening a trap door to many more of them.
 A blooper reel or a shot of actors bonding off-camera disrupts the façade of fiction, but at the same time reinforces an equally ridiculous fantasy of access to the true, authentic essence of people you can only see through a screen.